 Using these criteria, the UBS Committee unanimously agreed with all the wording of Heb.
 1:8 except for one word.
 They agreed that the original writing of Heb.
 1:8 should read literally (in the NT Greek): “toward but the son the throne of you the god into the age of the age and the staff of the straightness staff of the kingdom [‘of him’ or ‘of you’].”

 It was the very last word of Heb.
 1:8 that caused a “considerable degree of doubt” among those textual scholars.
 This very last word was either the NT Greek word sou (translated into English as “of you” or “your”) or autou (translated “of him” or “his”).

 Why is it so important?
 Because these trinitarian scholars agreed that if autou (“his”) were used here by the author of Hebrews 1:8, then the verse “must be” translated “God is thy throne” and not “thy throne, O God”!!
 If, however, sou (“your”) was the original wording, then it could be translated either way.
 Obviously, then, a trinitarian would strongly prefer the reading of sou.
 [See end note 4]

-In discussing this problem the UBS Committee noted that all the very oldest and best manuscripts (p46 - circa 200 A.D.; 'Aleph' - 4th century; and B - 4th century) all agree that the original wording was “his (autou) kingdom.”
+In discussing this problem the UBS Committee noted that most of the very oldest and best manuscripts (p46 - circa 200 A.D.; 'Aleph' - 4th century; and B - 4th century) all agree that the original wording was “his (autou) kingdom.”